THE History of the NEST ARTS FACTORY

-The NEST began as an outgrowth of Cricket Hosiery Co, the first company to combine the use of knitting machines with computers to design and produce graphic socks.
-Founded in1985 by Vic Mulaire and located in the old Casco building on Railroad Ave in Bridgeport CT, Cricket Hosiery employed a number of graphic artists to design socks and stockings, establishing an early relationship with the arts community.
-Doug Mulaire, artist and photographer, and his wife Susan Taylor, also an artist, were instrumental in the early years of this endeavor.
+Cricket Hosiery was started In 1985 by Mulaire and located in the old Casco building on 1341 Railroad Ave in Bridgeport CT.
+Cricket Hosiery employed a number of graphic artists to design socks and stockings, establishing an early relationship with the arts community.
+Doug Mulaire, artist and photographer, and his wife Susan Taylor, also many local artist, were employed as designers for Tic Tac Toe socks..

 In 1996 sculptor John Carnright set up the first studio in excess factory space.
 And thus the community began.
 Other artists soon joined, with early founders David Flynn, Jed Wolf, Peter Konsterlie, Peter Duveen, Marie Riviera, Bob Ledoux, and Joe Provey, followed by many others.